Chris: in charge

 Skeleton Life: Technical Director for Skeleton Theatre.
 Designed and built the original stage structure with Bill.
 General manager of the project.

-Real Life: After many years as a policeman, Dave has gone back to production full-time.
-He is now the Production Manager for a company that provides video, audio, and set support for commercial theatrical presentations.
-He moonlights as a set designer and lighting designer for plays in the Northwest.
+Real Life: After many years as a policeman, Dave has gone back to theatre production full-time.
+Working as a carpenter for the Seattle Children's Theatre, he also moonlights as a set designer and lighting designer for plays in the Northwest.
+He's also now a teacher of theatre at The Northwest School, on Capitol Hill.
+Dave excels at the sculpting and detail painting work for the Skeletons, as well as script work.
 Dave and Chris know each other from Cornish College of the Arts...way back in the '80s.

 Ken:

-Real Life: Ken is a law enforcement officer (a C.H.iP.) in Los Angeles, California.
+Real Life: Ken lives in Seattle now.
 Married to Tina.
-Chris, Maia, Ken and Tina know each other from work at The American Repertory Theatre in Boston.
+Chris, Ken, Case and Tina know each other from work at The American Repertory Theatre in Boston.
 Chris helped Ken drive all of his possessions across the country when Ken moved from Boston to LA in 1997.

 THE SKELETON CREW: in alphabetical order